teamneusta/converter-bundle/docs/usage.md

 }
 ```

-Internally the `GenericContext` is only an associative array but the interface allows you to adapt your own
+Internally the `GenericContext` is only an associative array, but the interface allows you to adapt your own
 implementation of a domain-oriented context and use it in your populators as you like.

 You can use the context in factories and populators with custom implementation,
-but it is also possible to use the simple property mapping like in section [mapping context](#mapping-context) described.
+but it is also possible to use the property mapping like described in section [mapping context](#mapping-context).